Wildcard applications in the Microsoft Entra application proxy

 - Have the same properties

-You can publish the wildcard application using the steps outlined in Publish applications using Azure AD Application Proxy.
+You can publish the wildcard application using the steps outlined in Publish applications using Microsoft Entra application proxy.
 This scenario assumes:

 - A tenant with the following ID: